ruth-cohen89/AdvancedNodesStarter/README.md

 - I ran the application commands inside an ubuntu terminal.

 **Passport Version Notice:**
-This project uses an older version of Passport (v0.5.3) to ensure compatibility with cookie-session.
+This project uses an older version of Passport (v0.5.3) to ensure compatibility with `cookie-session`.

-The express-session package is a more advanced and flexible session middleware compared to cookie-session.
+The `express-session` package is a more advanced and flexible session middleware compared to `cookie-session`.

-If you replace cookie-session with express-session, the login tests will no longer work without modifications.
+If you replace `cookie-session` with `express-session`, the login tests will no longer work without modifications.

 In that case, you will need to redesign your testing strategy for authentication to accommodate the change.